czyz/Safari-Embedded-Video-Downloader-Extension/README.md

 To modify the extension:

 1. Edit the files in this directory
+2. Build and run the project in Xcode (⌘+R)
-2. Reload the extension in Safari Settings
+3. The extension will be automatically reloaded in Safari
-3. Test on pages with YouTube videos
+4. Test on pages with YouTube videos

 ### Key Files